Who is this course for?

 You will need to demonstrate a commitment to working safely, legally and ethically within the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.

-On receipt of your application you will invited to participate in an individual interview with the course tutors.
+On receipt of your application you will be invited to participate in an individual interview with the course tutors.